5 Best Laser Engravers for Beginners 2026 – Tested

 - Chasing wattage numbers — 10W–20W covers everything a beginner needs in year one; the D1 Pro’s swappable module lets you upgrade without buying a new machine

-If you are constrained to an indoor space, step up to the xTool S1 for its enclosure and noise reduction.
-If budget is the controlling factor, the Sculpfun S9 delivers genuinely fine optical detail at a lower outlay.
-If you want combined laser and blade cutting, the xTool M1 is the only machine that offers it.
+If you are constrained to an apartment or shared indoor space, step up to the xTool S1 — its enclosure, noise reduction, and fume containment make daily use genuinely practical in spaces where an open-frame machine would be a problem.
+If budget is the controlling factor and the $300–$500 range is too much, the Sculpfun S9 delivers genuinely fine optical detail at a lower outlay, with the caveat that you will need to learn LightBurn or LaserGRBL rather than a guided app.
+If you want combined laser and blade cutting in one compact machine, the xTool M1 is the only option that delivers it in an enclosed form.

-For full six-month performance data, see our detailed D1 Pro review before you buy.
+For full six-month performance data on our top pick, see our detailed D1 Pro review before you buy.